 There are at least 284 entrepreneurship incubators or accelerators in Opportunity Zones (and counting; several Opportunity Funds are investing in more such facilities).9

 Opportunity Zones are home to at least 379 2- and 4-year colleges and universities, with numerous other institutions directly adjacent.
 Of the 379 zone colleges and universities, 47 are HBCUs, or Historically Black Colleges and Universities.
 A further 16 are tribal colleges.
 According to The New Localism, of the 8,766 total Opportunity Zones, one-third either contain a hospital or are within a half mile of a hospital.
-A total of 479 airports of varying sizes are located in Opportunity Zones, which many more directly adjacent to them as well.10
+A total of 479 airports of varying sizes are located in Opportunity Zones, with many more directly adjacent to them as well.10

 Opportunity Zones, which represent only 10.7 percent of all U.S. census tracts, contain nearly one-third (32 percent) of the country’s brownfield sites, which are properties that have been contaminated by prior (often industrial) use and typically stand vacant for years or decades.11 All together the country’s 8,766 Opportunity Zones contain over 14,700 known brownfield sites.